alvinr/data_playground/README.md

 Playing with data and data visualization

 ## get_cat_indices.sh
 This script collects the index stats from a list of cluster ids.
-The cluser ids are provided in a newline sepearted file.
+The cluser ids are provided in a newline seperated file.

 ### Pre-preqs